-- A. When necessary, FTA and the Metropolitan Council in consultation with MnSHPO and other Consulting Parties shall conduct surveys of any areas added to the APE through revisions made under Stipulation IX and when necessary due to delays in Project construction, as described in Subparagraph A.ii of this Stipulation. - i.
+- A. When necessary, FTA and the Metropolitan Council in consultation with MnSHPO and other Consulting Parties shall conduct surveys and evaluation of properties in the APE to account for any areas added to the APE through revisions made under Stipulation IX, the receipt of additional information about known or suspected historic properties in the APE, and when necessary due to delays in Project construction, as described in Subparagraph A.ii of this Stipulation. - i.
 The survey and evaluation shall be performed by SOI-Qualified Professionals appropriate to the resource type(s) being identified and evaluated and shall meet the requirements of Stipulation II.A. - ii.
 Identification efforts for architecture/history focused on properties built prior to 1979.
-If the beginning of Project construction is delayed beyond 2028, FTA in consultation with MnSHPO and other Consulting Parties shall determine whether additional architecture/history survey is necessary, including additional consideration for properties built in 1979 or later.
+If the beginning of Project construction is delayed beyond 2028, FTA in consultation with MnSHPO and other Consulting Parties shall determine whether

-- iii.
+- additional architecture/history survey is necessary, including additional consideration for properties built in 1979 or later.2 - iii.
 In any instance where a property cannot be fully evaluated prior to the initiation of the Project's construction or the resumption of Project activities in the vicinity of the property when identified pursuant to Stipulation XIII, the property may be treated as though it is eligible for inclusion in the National Register for the purpose of the Section 106 review for this Project only.
 In these instances, and in addition to providing a justification for not performing a full evaluation, FTA shall document the National Register criterion or criteria, potential area(s) and period(s) of significance, and boundaries used to assume the property's eligibility so that this information can be used to assess effects of the Project on the historic property pursuant to Stipulation XI. - B. The Metropolitan Council's Preservation Lead shall review the survey results and make National Register-eligibility recommendations to FTA, which shall submit its National Register eligibility determinations to MnSHPO and other Consulting Parties for review and comment pursuant to Stipulation III.
 Subject to the confidentiality requirements in Section 304 of the National Historic Preservation Act (54 USC § 307103) and 36 CFR § 800.11(c), the Metropolitan Council shall post the survey results on the Project website, or other means as appropriate, in order to obtain public input and shall share any comments received from the public with the Consulting Parties. - i.
 If MnSHPO does not respond during the applicable review period or if MnSHPO concurs, FTA's eligibility determinations shall become final and effects to any historic properties identified shall be assessed pursuant to Stipulation XI. - ii.
 If FTA and MnSHPO do not agree on the National Register-eligibility of a property, or if FTA and a Tribe that attaches religious and cultural significance to a property do not agree on National Register-eligibility, FTA shall resolve the disagreement pursuant to Stipulation XVI.